 When a family law issue is resolved, the court who heard the case will issue an order that is legally binding.
 An order requires an individual to do or cease doing something.
 New Jersey courts will issue orders for a myriad of reasons.
 In the context of divorce and family law matters, courts will usually issue orders related to:

 In some circumstances, a party may not comply with the court’s order and in these cases, the court may have to intervene.
 The violation of a court order is a serious situation and a judge will be aggressive in enforcing the order.
+It is important to discuss your situation with an effective attorney.
+Contact Paris P. Eliades Law Firm, LLC for a consultation.

 Motion for an Order Enforcing Litigant’s Rights